AnshikaVerma-123/ChocolateCake/PROJECT 26/Lava_Cake-master/recipe.md

-# How to make lava cake?
+# How to make chocolate cake?

 1. Grease and line three 8-inch (20 cm) cake tins with parchment paper.
 2. In a large bowl, sift together the flour, cocoa powder, salt, baking soda, and baking powder.
 Set aside.